srinathava/GateController/README.md

 # Blast Gate Controller

-This code is for controlling a servo motor via an ESP 8266.
+This code is for controlling a servo motor using ESP 8266 via MQTT commands sent from a central gate coordinator.
 This is part of an overall set of projects for automatically opening/closing dust collection blast gates for my woodworking workshop.

 The code is meant to run on the following circuit schematic: